If you are looking for the best things to do in Abingdon, Virginia – we have you covered!

 2. Historical Society of Washington County

 At the Historical Society of Washington County, historical and genealogical research is conducted.
-In 1936, the Historical Society of Washington County, Virginia (HSWCV) founded a series of books, digital photos, historical documents, and more than preserves Southwestern Virginia heritage.
+In 1936, the Historical Society of Washington County, Virginia (HSWCV) founded a series of books, digital photos, VA historical documents, and more than preserves Southwestern Virginia heritage.

 Now located on Main Street, HSWCV initially began as a tiny group of founders’ houses.
 It is also one of the state’s finest historical and genealogical research centers, recognized for a well-established structure that allows knowledge to be conveniently searched from their archive in more than 7,000 volumes.

 Please stop in the shop to buy rare historically replicated books, a digitally reproduced marriage certificate from the Washington County family bible from 1800, and t-shirts.

 You can find the Historical Society of Washington County at 341 W. Main Street in Abingdon.
 Click here to find out more.